wpaccessibility/wp-a11y-docs/_posts/2025-08-16-accessible-error-messages-in-forms.md

 Which is better — indicate required or non-required fields?
 It depends.
 Your choice should be based on the form’s function, your CMS or plugin, and user research.

-An option could be: when most fields are required, mark the *non-required* ones.
+An option could be: when most fields are required, mark the *optional* ones.
 If most fields are not required, mark the *required* ones.

+{: .example }
+For example: "Please complete all fields.
+If a field is not required, it will be labeled "(Optional)".

 Whatever you choose, be consistent within the form and across all forms on your website.
 Inform users above the form how field requirements are indicated.

-For example: "Please complete all fields.
-If a field is not required, it will be labeled (Not required)".

 {: .note }
 Please note: for **screen readers** is necessary to always add the attributes [`aria-required`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Attributes/aria-required) and [`aria-invalid`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Attributes/aria-invalid) for required form field.

 ## When should I check for errors?

-Websites can check for errors while typing, after a field is exited, or after the form is submitted.
+Websites can check for errors while typing, after the focus moves out of a field, or after the form is submitted.
 Which approach is most user-friendly?

 Checking during typing can be confusing.
 Imagine typing an email address and seeing “Invalid email address” after the first letter.
 Of course, it’s invalid — you haven’t finished yet!

 That leaves two options: check after leaving a field, or after submission.
 These can be combined.
 For certain fields — like dates that must be in the future — immediate checking is helpful.
 But checking after submission is always necessary.